CU-ESIIL/Maka-Sitomniya/docs/index.md

 6. **Set Up Project Management**: Utilize the 'Issues' and 'Projects' features on GitHub to track tasks, discuss ideas, and manage your workflow.
 This can help in maintaining a clear view of progress and priorities.

-7. **Add a License**: Choose and include an appropriate open-source license for your project, ensuring that the broader community understands how they can use and contribute to your work.

-8. **Create Contribution Guidelines**: Establish a CONTRIBUTING.md file with instructions for members on how to propose changes, submit issues, and contribute code.

 9. **Review and Merge Workflow**: Decide on a workflow for reviewing and merging changes.
 Will you use branch protection?
 Who will have merge privileges?
 Document this process to avoid confusion.

 10. **Establish Communication Channels**: Beyond GitHub, set up additional communication channels like Slack, Discord, or email lists for quick and informal discussions.